-Jonathan Doyon was born and raised on the unceded territory of the Lheidli T’enneh.
-During his final year of undergraduate studies in Health Sciences, Jonathan pursued an honours project under the supervision of Dr. Margot Parkes and Dr. Jessie King.
+Jonathan Doyon was born and raised on the unceded territory of the Lheidli T’enneh in Prince George, BC.
+During his final year of undergraduate studies in Health Sciences, Jonathan pursued an honours project under the supervision of Dr. Margot Parkes and Dr. Jessie King at UNBC.
 In particular, his scoping review aimed to better understand the benefits and challenges of creating health and well-being indicators that are culturally appropriate and grounded in place and context.
-This experience has led him to pursue a master of Science (MSc) in Health Sciences at the University of Northern British Columbia.
-His current research foregrounds the importance of Indigenous-led youth engagements to promote individual, community, and broader ecosystemic flourishing in the Nechako Watershed.
-Jonathan has a profound admiration for Indigenous teachings and philosophies and is committed to supporting initiatives that promote sovereignty over their lands, cultures, and languages.
+This experience has led him to pursue a Master of Science (MSc) in Health Sciences.
+His current research foregrounds the importance of youth engagements to promote individual, community, and broader ecosystemic flourishing in the Nechako Watershed.
+Jonathan’s work with the LEAPH Lab includes the Climate and Health Co-Benefits work; the Nechako Watershed Portal; and the Koh-Learning in Our Watersheds work.
+Given the youth-focused lens of his work, he will be supporting and working towards pathways that bring together intergenerational voices to tackle the complexities of an ever-changing climate.

 Favourite pizza topping: I should mentioned at this point that my mother’s roots are found in Italy within the region of Calabria.
 Pizza toppings is a VERY serious deal to me.
 My favourite pizza is a Margherita and my favourite topping is mushrooms.